A Little About Me

 Future research

 Future work on fossil bark beetle remains has the potential to give us more insight in historical natural disturbances in both Europe and North America.
 Other than that, entomo-archeology remains an important tool to gather evidence of human occupation in a region.
 Fossil beetles have proven to be a useful tool to quantify the efffect of human settlement on local biodiversity.
 Why do some beetle species live close to humans, while others stay away as far as possible?
+Other than that, my position at the Nature Research Centre gives me the opportunity to contribute to the knowledge about the long-term history of the Eastern Baltic region.

 PAGES ECN